9th Annual Seminar & Tournament

 Women’s Dangai Individuals

-🥇1st Place: N. Kornfeld (Columbia Naginata)
+🥇1st Place: Nina Kornfeld (Columbia University)

-🥈2nd Place: L. Smith (MWNF)
+🥈2nd Place: Lee Smith (MWNF)

 🥉3rd Place: Samantha Wilcox (Pratt)